 On average, finishing your motorcycle training, if obtaining your licence with this method, would take around 5 days – that’s the CBT course and the DAS training.
 Allow another half day for the actual licence test.

-Whether you spend 25 days over a five year period working towards a full motorcycle licence or 5 days learning to ride and reaching the highest possible licence you can for you age, motorcycle training should leave you feeling able to control your motorcycle and ride safely with confidence on the road.
+Whether you spend 25 days over a five-year period working towards a full motorcycle licence or 5 days learning to ride and reaching the highest possible licence you can for your age, motorcycle training should leave you feeling able to control your motorcycle and ride safely with confidence on the road.